Sdevsingh/FileIdentification/README.md

 One of the challenges faced was how to identify the language of the file.
 File extensions are a good way of identifying the language that has been used but there are some situations when a developer uses a nonstandard file extension, such as the name of the component it relates to or doesn’t add a file extension at all.
 This makes it hard, in these cases, to know which parser should be used to gather the static metrics.

+We need to creater a folder name FileTypeData which should the files of various programming languages such as cpp,groovy,pyhton,json,xml,yml etc. Greater the data set provided greater will the f1-score produced.

 # Folder Strcuture
 1. FileTypeData – Folder
 2. FileTypeData_Test – Folder